tameidan1/CSE455FinalProject/README.md

 ![Screen Shot 2023-03-12 at 8 41 47 PM](https://user-images.githubusercontent.com/89823879/224603415-ce3d2d27-b847-4074-9c4e-4df330786ee2.png)
 ![Screen Shot 2023-03-12 at 8 41 44 PM](https://user-images.githubusercontent.com/89823879/224603418-38369fdb-fa72-4606-91d5-c0dd0a21de6a.png)

-This was a large coding component of our project, and the exact code can be found in the augmentations directory.
+This was a large coding component of our project, and the exact code can be found in Part 6 of the Kaggle Notebook.

-For each augmentation, we tested it by transforming the training dataset only with that particular augmentation, an none others.
+For each augmentation, we tested it by transforming the training dataset only with that particular augmentation, and none others.
 We then trained our EfficientNet model using that particular augmentation, and calculated the testing accuracy.
 Our goal here was to choose only the data augmentations that seemed to be effective relative to the baseline model with no augmentation.
 In addition, we upped the number of training epochs to 6, as our effective dataset became a bit larger with data augmentation.
 Our results were as follows:

 **Baseline (no augmentation):** 0.786